 When group work is authorized by your professor, all group members contribute to the final product and everyone’s contribution should be acknowledged.
 The workload should be fairly distributed.
 Each member is responsible for the integrity of the final product and should read the final version, save a copy and check the referencing of sources in all sections of the work.

 Beware!
 An increasing number of companies offer you answers to exam questions (e.g., Chegg) or write your essays for you, for a price.
-This is a serious form of academic fraud subject to the associated processes and consequences.
+This is a serious form of academic misconduct subject to the associated processes and consequences.
 Furthermore, these companies have been known to blackmail students for more money.

 Written tests, exams and similar assessments